 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the "historic dollar value."
 Deficiencies of this nature are recorded in net assets with donor restrictions.
-No deficiencies were noted in fiscal years ended June 30, 2022 or 2021.
+No deficiencies were noted as of June 30, 2023 and 2022.